microsoft/bond/README.md

       [the compiler library](https://hackage.haskell.org/package/bond) that
       powers `gbc`.

-For a discussion how Bond compares to similar frameworks see [Why Bond](https://microsoft.github.io/bond/why_bond.html).
+For a discussion about how Bond compares to similar frameworks see [Why Bond](https://microsoft.github.io/bond/why_bond.html).

 ## Dependencies

-Bond C++ library requires some C++11 features (currently limited to those supported bv Visual C++ 2013); a C++11 compiler is required.
+Bond C++ library requires some C++11 features (currently limited to those supported by Visual C++ 2013); a C++11 compiler is required.
 Additionally, to build Bond you will need CMake (3.1+),
 [Haskell Stack](https://docs.haskellstack.org/en/stable/README/#how-to-install)
 (1.5.1+) and Boost (1.61+).

 Additionally, Bond requires RapidJSON and optionally requires gRPC.
 The Bond repository primarily uses Git submodules for these two dependencies.
-It should be cloned with the `--recursive` flag:
+It should be closed with the `--recursive` flag:

 ```bash
 git clone --recursive https://github.com/microsoft/bond.git